Dinagaran-G/Dinagaran-G/README.md

 - 👋 Hi, I’m @Dinagaran-G
-- 👀 I’m interested in C++ using application development and also an Embedded SWE.
+- 👀 I’m interested in C++ application development and also an Embedded SWE.
 - 🌱 I’m currently learning the New Concepts in C++ and AI prompts using GPTs
+- ✨ A Linux machine user :)

 <!---
 Dinagaran-G/Dinagaran-G is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.